tytydraco/yessleep/out/Theres_something_uncanny_about_the_new_residents_here.md

 "Huh, yeah... you know I did see someone at the bus today.
 He had on a really expensive suit and watch.
 I figured he was visiting town or something.
 You know what?
 Why don't you come over tomorrow morning and we'll catch up over tea?"

-"Okay sure, that sounds great!
-See you then!"
 After the call my weary thoughts started to disappear.
 It would be good to visit an old friend.
 Maybe that's what all my anxiety was all about?
 I was just cooped up.
 Once I talked with her I would realize I was overthinking the entire thing.

 \*\*\*